OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 * **Participate in solution design** (data modeling) with the software engineering team and organize walkthrough of the specifications with developers.

 * For both activities described above, it is important to target the audience as Brian will not emphasize the same information.
-In one case, he wants to validate the rules that will impact the users, in the other he wants to break down these rules so the developers understand and can think of how this will impact the software.
+In one case, he wants to validate the impact to the users, in the other one he wants to break it down so the developers understand and can think of how this will impact the application.

 * **Analyse and track issues**: the issue has to describe a user behaviour but explore the technical aspects of it.
-A good understand of the BA of both functional and technical sides will help to better analyse issues.
+A good understanding of both functional and technical sides will help to better analyse the issues.

-* **UAT** (User Acceptance Testing):  the BA defines the user acceptance criteria of the software based on the requirements and business understanding and will perform quality assurance from a business perspective.
+* **UAT** (User Acceptance Testing):  Brian will define the user acceptance criteria of the application based on the requirements and business understanding and will perform quality assurance from a business perspective.

 * **Create user documentation and train users**.